Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

 start with a boot loader for pc x86 (32bit) and x64(64bit)

-the boot loader create a boot parameter block struct ..initialize with data (boot parameters) load modules into memory: the kernel, hal, vidmem, boot drivers jump to kernel entry point.
+the boot loader create a boot parameter block struct ..initialize with data (boot parameters) load the system registry file into memory as a registry database. load modules into memory: the kernel, hal, vidmem, boot drivers jump to kernel entry point.